 In fact, I wasn’t allowed to do many typical household tasks that fall under the category of “chores” for most kids.

-My mom had the particular type of OCD that requires her to be in control of everything.
+My mom had the particular type of OCD that required her to be in control of everything.
 She was so afraid that we would do something wrong that she found it easier to just do it all herself.

 The result was that I had zero homemaking experience when I became a wife, mother and CEO of a household.